The Fugitive (1993 film): Production

+In October 1988, it was announced that a film version of The Fugitive was to begin filming in March 1989 produced by Arnold Kopelson and Keith Barish, with series writer Roy Huggins as executive producer.

 Casting

 Harrison Ford was not originally cast for the role of Dr. Richard Kimble.
 Instead, a number of actors were auditioned for the part, including Alec Baldwin, Nick Nolte, Kevin Costner, and Michael Douglas.
 Nick Nolte in particular felt he was too old for the role (though he is only a year older than Harrison Ford).
-According to Ford in a 2023 interview with James Hibberd of The Hollywood Reporter, he pursued the role of Richard Kimble in part due to his preference for playing characters dissimilar to him, as well as a desire to grow a beard or moustache for a role, something then Warner Bros. chairman Robert A. Daly had repeatedly prevented on the grounds that he was "paying for Harrison Ford's face" and wished to see it unobstructed by facial hair.
+Baldwin was cast in the role when Walter Hill was attached to direct.
+Andrew Davis was later hired to direct after Ford replaced Baldwin.
+Ford had long expressed interest in the role when Stephen Fresar was previously in talks to direct.
+According to Ford in a 2023 interview with James Hibberd of The Hollywood Reporter, he pursued the role of Richard Kimble in part due to his preference for playing characters dissimilar to him, as well as a desire to grow a beard or moustache for a role, something then-Warner Bros.
+Pictures chairman Robert A. Daly had repeatedly prevented on the grounds that he was "paying for Harrison Ford's face" and wished to see it unobstructed by facial hair (although Ford only spends the early parts of the film with his full beard).
 Although the role of Sam Gerard went to Tommy Lee Jones, Andrew Davis considered both Gene Hackman and Jon Voight for the role.
 The character of Dr. Charles Nichols was recast for Jeroen Krabbé after the original actor who landed the role, Richard Jordan, fell ill with a brain tumor.
 Jordan died three weeks after the film's release.